One of the most effective things a teacher can differentiate is the environment.

 It turns out that there are magazines for every possible topic of interest, even for gifted kids and their esoteric interests!

 Magazines are a great resource because they resupply themselves.
-They’re basically consumables.
 They are timely.
 They are lightweight.

 Tips for Bringing Magazines into Your Classroom Effectively